2 Day Sarajevo Itinerary With Map

 Start your day 2 in Sarajevo with a coffee with a view at Hotel Hecco Deluxe.
 If you know us, you know that we are suckers for rooftop bars and this one was surprisingly inexpensive with friendly service.

-Afterwards, learn more about the history of former Yugoslavia.
-We suggest that you visit the Gallery 11/07/95.
-This art gallery is dedicated to preserving the memory of the Srebrenica genocide.
+2. Gallery 11/07/95, an art gallery dedicated to preserving the memory of the Srebrenica genocide.

 Picture of Hotel Hecco Deluxe rooftop views